 Our pups & cats are just five of the many reasons I'm so passionate about pet adoption.
 I'd love to tell you a little more about how they came into our lives!

 It all started with Max, the cutest little shepherd-mix puppy.
 He was my first pet as an adult.
-David and I had only been dating for a month when we adopted him!
 We fell in love with his adorable puppy face and he was with us for 10 years.

 Rosie, our 12 year old Bassett Hound, was adopted from a friend who had her for three years and realized Rosie needed more one-on-one time than she was able to give.
 We met Rosie, fell in love with her, and now she has all the attention she could possibly want :)

 After we lost Max, we decided to start fostering.
-We work primarily with East C.A.N. (read more about them below) and have worked with them to both foster and photograph pups who need homes for about 6 years now.
 Our two latest additions, Don Draper and Rollo, both came from East C.A.N. (you can read about them below).
 After fostering 25+ puppies and dogs, these two - one right after another - stole our hearts (and each other's, they have a serious bromance going on).
 Since we have three dogs of our own we are now primarily fostering kittens - such cuties!

 In my opinion, rescue animals make the best pets!
 Even if you are looking for a particular breed, there are rescue groups for them all - do some research and find the pet that's right for you and your family.

 Here are a few animal related groups we have worked with and feel passionate about supporting.
 You can click on their names to go directly to their websites.